 Choosing you means that you don’t have to do what others expect of you.
 You don’t have to people please.
 It is not selfish to choose you.
 It’s important that you put your oxygen mask on first.
 What would it be like to say yes to you more often?

 Are you ready to adventure with yourself?
-Join me in The Journaling Club, where each month, you will get to explore different aspects of yourself.
+Jump into 101 Days Of Being Me, where each month, you will get to explore different aspects of yourself.
 You’ll get to know yourself better and know what you want.